We are delighted to have completed the radical transformation of a tired detached property in South Croydon.

 The central circulation space was transformed by the introduction of a double height glazed slot wrapping up the rear facade and onto the roof.
 This allows daylight to permeate into the heart of the otherwise dark deep floor plan.
 The staircase was reconfigured into a series of landings looking down over the main void space below and out towards the tree canopies at the rear of the garden.

 The introduction of double pocket doors throughout the ground floor creates a series of interconnected spaces and the whitewashed Larch flooring flows seamlessly from room to room.
 A bold palette of colours and materials lends character and texture throughout the property.
+Full planning consent was obtained from LB Croydon, and a full RIBA service through to completion.

 The end result is a spacious yet cosy environment for the family to inhabit for years to come.